 - Washington should strengthen the law’s implementation by requiring reporting of more chemicals and products.
-Read our our efforts to require reporting of chemicals in home electronics.
+Read about our efforts to require reporting of chemicals in home electronics.

 - Existing state standards for lead, cadmium, and phthalates in children’s products must be enforced.
 Manufacturers violating these standards should be held accountable.

 Consumers need the latest information on toxic chemicals in products.
 We will continue to provide the best information in an easy-to-understand format using the latest information collected under the law.

 Join Our Campaign

 - A bill to expand the Children’s Safe Products Act to include reporting of toxic chemicals in electronic products, like game consoles, computers, televisions, and tablet computers, was introduced in the 2017 Washington State Legislature.
 Although it did not pass, efforts are underway to reintroduce the bill for the 2018 legislative session.
 Find out more about the issue and how you can help.